 - Excellent print quality at high resolution.

-- Most software these days recognises this format.
+- Most software these days recognizes this format.

 - Although not that important, the “lossy” aspect sticks in peoples minds.